The philosophy, rules, and list of cards banned in Commander are maintained by the Commander Rules Committee.

 He’s a former Level 5 Judge, known for his aggressive efforts to make the Pro Tour a bastion of fair play.
 After retiring from judging in 2011, he joined the Pro Tour coverage team until moving on to complete a Master’s Degree in English literature in 2019.
 He has written a column about Commander at starcitygames for 20 years and recently did a stint as a Magic designer at Wizards of the Coast.

 A retiree of the US Air Force and two-time cancer survivor, he lives in Lakeland, FL, with Gretchyn, his wife of 14 years, and their five cats, Dasher, Cupid, Comet, Vito, and Vixen.

 The Commander Advisory Group

-The commander advisory committee is an invited group of Commander community leaders who use their breadth of perspectives on the format to assist the Rules Committee.
+The Commander Advisory Group is an invited group of Commander community leaders who use their breadth of perspectives on the format to assist and advise the Rules Committee.
 They highlight potential format improvements, discuss impact of proposed changes, and help the RC stay in touch with the community.